jbajars/SplittingMethods/README.md

 - All variables are initialized in the file `Define_Variables.m`.
 - For convenience, all parameter values and variables are stored in structures: `parm` and `vars`, respectively.
 - All functions and numerical methods can be found and are defined in the folder `Functions`.
-- Optionally, data and figures can be saved in the following folders: `SavedData` and `Figures`, respectively.
+- Optionally, simulation data and figures can be saved in the following folders: `SavedData` and `Figures`, respectively.